dBankCore/devportal/_tutorials-javascript/search_accounts.md

 ---
 title: 'JS: Search Accounts'
 position: 15
-description: '_By the end of this tutorial you should know how to call a list of user names from the steem blockchain_'
+description: '_By the end of this tutorial you should know how to call a list of user names from the dPay blockchain_'
 layout: full
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Search Accounts](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/15_search_accounts) can be downloaded as part of the [JS tutorials repository](https://github.com/steemit/devportal-tutorials-js).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Search Accounts](https://github.com/dpays/developer-docs-tutorials-js/tree/master/tutorials/15_search_accounts) can be downloaded as part of the [JS tutorials repository](https://github.com/dpays/developer-docs-tutorials-js).</span>
 <br>

-This tutorial will show the method of capturing a queried user name, matching that to the steem database and then displaying the matching names.
+This tutorial will show the method of capturing a queried user name, matching that to the dPay database and then displaying the matching names.
 This tutorial will be run on the `production server`.

 ## Intro

-We are using the `call` function provided by the `dsteem` library to pull user names from the steem blockchain.
+We are using the `call` function provided by the `ddpays` library to pull user names from the dPay blockchain.
 The information being pulled is dependent on two variables:

 1. The max number of user names that needs to be displayed by the search
 2. The string representing the first characters of the user name you are searching for